-When you choose to trade forex, you have to be aware of the high risk involved in navigating the forex broker scene.
-With 2020 retail investor losses differing by UK broker, you must be able to understand how forex brokers make money.
-A topic that we explore in the article below.
+When you choose to trade forex, you should be aware of the risks involved in navigating the forex broker scene.
+To help with risk management you should understand how forex brokers make money so you can make smarter choices when choosing a broker

 To answer the question of how do forex brokers make money, we have to understand the business models of forex brokers and what this means for each style of account.
 We go over the types of forex brokers and then the three key ways a forex broker makes their money.
 Quickly jump to each topic using the shortcuts below: